-Entities can access the Panel and RFx functionality, along with documents such as templated RFQ and order forms, and a service provider pricing matrix.
+Entities can access the Panel and RFx functionality, along with documents such as templated RFQ and order forms.
 It is strongly recommended that only forms developed for the Panel and made available on DS4P are used.
 The forms provide a consistent structure to RFQs and orders under the Panel and delivers efficiencies for service providers in their engagement with entities.